errorcorrectionzoo/eczoo_sitegen/llm_howto.md

 uncheck ‘Set viewBox’ in the SVG export options.]

-You can also use PNG or JPG/JPEG files.  **Please make sure you set the physical resolution (DPI) correctly**, as this information is honored to determine the figure size.
+You can also use PNG or JPG/JPEG files.  **Please make sure you set the physical resolution (DPI) of the image correctly**, as this information is honored to determine the figure size.
 Most graphics software will allow you to adjust this setting (look for "physical dimensions", "dots-per-inch", "pixels-per-inch", or "DPI").
 In [GIMP](https://www.gimp.org/), you can set the resolution with "Image" -> "Resize" and providing any two of physical dimensions (e.g., mm,cm,in,pt), pixel dimensions, and DPI.
-Please keep your figure width to *at most 12cm (5.5in)* to obtain a good page layout without the user having to scroll the figure horizontally.
+Please keep your figure width to *at most 12cm (4.7in)* to obtain a good page layout without the user having to scroll the figure horizontally.